-SPEA-J 301 Substantive Criminal Law (3 cr.)
-Recommended: SPEA-J 201 and SPEA-J 202.
-The development, limitations, and application of substantive criminal law utilizing the case-study method.
 SPEA-J 302 Procedural Criminal Law (3 cr.)

 Recommended: SPEA-J 201 and SPEA-J 202.
-Criminal law application and procedure from the initiation of police activity through the correctional process, utilizing the casestudy method.
+Criminal law application and procedure from the initiation of police activity through the correctional process, utilizing the case-study method.

 SPEA-J 303 Evidence (3 cr.)
 Recommended: SPEA-J 101, J 201 and SPEA-J 202.
 The rules of law governing proof at trial of disputed issues of fact; burden of proof; presumptions and judicial notice; examination, impeachment, competency, and privileges of witnesses; hearsay rule and exceptions-all related as nearly as possible to criminal, as opposed to civil, process.